-What is Orbital Radiotherapy?
+What Is Orbital Radiotherapy?

 Thyroid eye disease (TED) can lead to swelling behind and around the eyes.
 This occurs in phases.
 The active phase of TED causes inflammation, swelling, and irritation.
+Symptoms of TED continue to worsen the longer the active phase continues.1

 During the active phase, stopping the inflammation from TED is challenging.
 Steroids, which are strong drugs to reduce inflammation, are often used but have serious side effects.
 Surgery that corrects function and facial appearance is usually performed in the inactive phase only.2